Capillary/ecom-api-document/source/includes/_cart.md

 ProductSKU** | string | Unique SKU of the product for which you want to fetch available stores VariantProductSKU | string | Unique SKU of the variant product for which you want to fetch available stores.
 Default value: 0 Quantity | int | Check by available quantity.
+Latitude | float | Get common store in the specific latitude and longitude Longitude | float | Get common store in the specific latitude and longitude

 <aside class="notice"> **Pass any one parameter - either ProductId or ProductSKU. </aside>